Chart Your Career Path: Earn Wharton's Certificate of Professional Development

 W@W: Do you have to choose one of these tracks, or can you also design your own program?

 MO: Designing your own CPD is still an option.
-You can choose any four of our executive education programs, which vary from three days to five weeks, and complete them in up to six years.
+You can choose any four of our executive education programs, which vary from four days to five weeks, and complete them in up to six years.

 W@W: Are there new benefits for CPD holders?